Ericssonenos/laravel_studies/routes/restclient/documentacao.md

 }

 Prompt Variables
 With prompt variables, user can input the variables to be used when sending a request.
 This gives a flexibility to change most dynamic variables without having to change the http file.
 User can specify more than one prompt variables.
 The definition syntax of prompt variables is like a single-line comment by adding the syntax before the desired request url with the following syntax // @prompt {var1} or # @prompt {var1}.
-A variable description is also assignable using // @prompt {var1} {description} or # @prompt {var1} {description} which will prompt an input popup with a desired description message.
+A variable description is also assignable using // @prompt {var1} {description} or # @prompt {var1} {description} which will prompt an input popup with a desired description msg.

 The reference syntax is the same as others, follows {{var}}.
 The prompt variable will override any preceding assigned variable and will never be stored to be used in other requests.